-Initial results from Phase 3 MAGNITUDE study, to be featured in a late-breaking oral presentation at ASCO GU, highlight subset of patients with mCRPC most likely to benefit from treatment in a first line setting
+Initial results from Phase 3 MAGNITUDE study, to be featured in a late-breaking oral presentation at ASCO GU, highlight subset of patients with mCRPC most likely to benefit from treatment

-February 15, 2022 (BEERSE, BELGIUM) - The Janssen Pharmaceutical Companies of Johnson & Johnson announced initial results from the Phase 3 MAGNITUDE study evaluating the investigational use of niraparib, a selective poly-ADP ribose polymerase (PARP) inhibitor, in combination with abiraterone acetate plus prednisone (AAP) as a first line therapy in patients with metastatic castration-resistant prostate cancer (mCRPC) with or without specific homologous recombination repair (HRR) gene alterations.
-At the final analysis for radiographic progression-free survival (rPFS), the treatment combination of niraparib and AAP demonstrated a statistically significant improvement in patients with HRR gene alterations as compared to placebo and abiraterone acetate plus prednisone.
+SAN FRANCISCO, Feb.
+14, 2022 - The Janssen Pharmaceutical Companies of Johnson & Johnson today announced initial results from the Phase 3 MAGNITUDE study evaluating the investigational use of niraparib, a selective poly-ADP ribose polymerase (PARP) inhibitor, in combination with abiraterone acetate plus prednisone in patients with metastatic castration-resistant prostate cancer (mCRPC) with or without specific homologous recombination repair (HRR) gene alterations.
+At the final analysis for radiographic progression-free survival (rPFS), the treatment combination of niraparib and abiraterone acetate plus prednisone demonstrated a statistically significant improvement in patients with HRR gene alterations.
 Results will be featured in a late-breaking oral presentation (Abstract #12; Oral Abstract Session A) at the American Society of Clinical Oncology's Genitourinary (ASCO GU) Cancers Symposium, taking place in San Francisco and virtually from February 17-19, 2022.